MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/install-cache-volumes.md

 ---

-# Install Azure Container Storage enabled by Azure Arc Cache Volumes (preview)
+# Install Azure Container Storage enabled by Azure Arc Cache Volumes

 This article describes the steps to install the Azure Container Storage enabled by Azure Arc extension.